sanjsingh07/Domi-chain/docs/src/validator/runtime.md

   - a mnemonic string (seed), and
   - the pubkey of the Program
 - `Assign` - Allows the user to assign an existing account to a program.
-- `Transfer` - Transfers lamports between accounts.
+- `Transfer` - Transfers tock between accounts.

 ### Program State Security